Ranish02/grepminus/README.md

 # GREP MINUS- basic CLI utility

 Using C programming language made a simple utility app that search through the directory for a string.
-Helping me on working towards understanding of how some of daily cli's and applications work under the hood.
+Also, helping me on working towards understanding of how some of daily cli's and applications work under the hood.

-From blazing fast Javascript/Typescript to coding in C. This is my journey in progress to understand how computers actually work is what I am focused on nowadays.
+From blazing fast Javascript/Typescript to coding in C. This is my journey in progress to understand how computers actually work.
+And it is what I am focused on learning recently.

 ## How to build and use it on you machine